Haglez/Haglez/README.md

 ## Hi There 👋

-- 🔭 I am currently working as a Front-End developer
+- 🔭 I am currently working as a corporate developer.
-- 🌱 I am currently learning TypeScript with React and Angular
+- 🌱 I am currently learning TypeScript with React and Angular, Codeigniter.
 - 👯 Searched to collaborate on Google
 - 🤔 Looking for help with Back-End and DB
 - 😄 Nickname: Haglez